commitdev/terraform-aws-zero/modules/sendgrid/README.md

 # Sendgrid

-Authenticates domain with sendgrid, assumes CNAME required are provided in variables
+Authenticates your domain with sendgrid, assumes Sendgrid API key is available in secret-manager

 ## Notes

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements
-Assumes domain is already awaiting authentication, this created the route53 entries then POSTs to verify domain via sendgrid api.
+Api key to be stored in AWS secret manager
+HostedZone to be properly configured as root of domain in Route53

 ## Providers